HackingGate/tailwind-nextjs-blog/data/blog/the-site-is-now-on-nextjs-and-tailwind.md

 - I use Umami to collect analytics data as Umami does not collect any personal information, does not use cookies, does not track users across websites, and is GDPR compliant.
 - I use a self-hosting Umami instance over a Umami instance hosted by Umami as I can have full control over the data.
 - I use giscus over Disqus as giscus is eaiser to set up and manage, and is open source.
-- I use redirects of Cloudflare Pages to keep urls from old site working as I don't want to break links.
+- I use redirects of Cloudflare Pages to keep urls from old site working as I don't want to break links as well as for search engine indexing purpose.
 - I value privacy and transparency as I'm a privacy advocate.

 ## How